History of Major League Baseball on ABC: 1965

 In 1965, ABC provided the first-ever nationwide baseball coverage with weekly Saturday broadcasts on a regional basis.
 ABC paid $5.7 million for the rights to the 28 Saturday/holiday Games of the Week.
 ABC's deal covered all of the teams except the New York Yankees and Philadelphia Phillies (who had their own television deals) and called for two regionalized games on Saturdays, Independence Day, and Labor Day.
 Each Saturday, ABC broadcast two 2 p.m. games and one 5 p.m. game for the Pacific Time Zone.
 ABC blacked out the games in the home cities of the clubs playing those games.
-Major League Baseball however, had a TV deal with NBC for the All-Star Game and World Series.
+Major League Baseball however, had a television deal with NBC for the All-Star Game and World Series.
 At the end of the season, ABC declined to exercise its $6.5 million option for 1966, citing poor ratings, especially in New York.

 According to ABC announcer Merle Harmon's profile in Curt Smith's book Voices of Summer, in 1965, CBS' Yankee Game of the Week beat ABC in the ratings in at least Dallas and Des Moines.
 To make matters worse, local television split the big-city audience.
 Therefore, ABC could show the Cubs vs. the Cardinals in the New York market, yet the Mets would still kill them in terms of viewership.
 Harmon, Chris Schenkel, Keith Jackson, and (on occasion) Ken Coleman served as ABC's principal play-by-play voices for this series.
 Also on the network's announcing team were pregame host Howard Cosell and color commentators Leo Durocher, Tommy Henrich, Warren Spahn (who worked with Chris Schenkel on a July 17, Baltimore-Detroit contest), and Hall of Fame Brooklyn Dodger great Jackie Robinson (who, on April 17, 1965, became the first black network broadcaster for Major League Baseball).
 According to ABC Sports producer Chuck Howard, "(Robinson) had a high, stabbing voice, great presence, and sharp mind.
 All he lacked was time."

 The announcing duos were generally, Chris Schenkel-Leo Durocher and Merle Harmon-Jackie Robinson.
 For instance, the team of Schenkel and Durocher called the San Francisco-New York Mets contest on April 17, Milwaukee-Pittsburgh contest on August 21, and the San Francisco-Los Angeles (alongside Jackie Robinson) on September 6.
 The San Francisco-Los Angeles game on Labor Day was the first meeting between those two clubs since a melee from about two weeks prior involving Giants pitcher Juan Marichal cracking Dodgers catcher John Roseboro on the head during a brawl.
 Jackie Robinson worked with Merle Harmon on at least, the St. Louis-Cincinnati contest on April 24.

 It was around this time that ABC suggested that Major League Baseball reduce their regular season schedule to just 60 games.
 ABC wanted the games to only be played on weekends.
 They also wanted to promote baseball in the same manner as football, as a major television event.